leason/eason.blog/content/posts/2024/08/availability-dependencies/index.md

 ---
 title: "Application Availability Depends on Dependencies"
 date: 2024-08-01T11:00:00-04:00
-description: "No SaaS application is an island"
+description: "No SaaS application is an island.
+Learn how to calculate the required uptime of dependencies based on your application uptime requirements.
+Plus use a handy calculator!"
 displayInMenu: false
 featuredImage: "/posts/2024/08/availability-dependencies/islandprogram.webp"
 featuredImageDescription: ""